chef/chef-web-docs/content/saas/get_started.md

 ### Setup Chef Repo

-If you’re setting up Chef for the very first time in your organization, then you will need a Chef Infra repository for saving your cookbooks and other work.
+If you’re setting up Chef for the first time in your organization, you will need a Chef Infra repository to save your cookbooks and other work.
 The chef-repo is a directory on your workstation that stores everything you need to define your infrastructure with Chef Infra:

 * Cookbooks (including recipes, attributes, custom resources, libraries, and templates)

 * Data bags

 * Policyfiles

 Use the [chef generate repo](https://docs.chef.io/workstation/ctl_chef/#chef-generate-repo) command to create your Chef Infra repository.
 For example, to create a repository called chef-repo: